-Upon arrival in Denmark, the Danish Agency for International Education, an institution under the Danish Ministry of Education, may upon application assess how the educational credits earned abroad compare with Danish academic and labour market standards.
+Upon arrival in Denmark, the Danish Agency for Higher Education, an institution under the Danish Ministry of Higher Education and Science, may upon application assess how the educational credits earned abroad compare with Danish academic and labour market standards.
 Such an assessment is free of charge.
-However, the service does not include translation of documents.
+However, the service does not include translation of document.